rosariorussell/portfolio/content/blogs/2019-02_teaching_full_stack_development.md

 ---
-title: "Teaching at the U"
+title: "Teaching Full Stack Development"
 date: 2019-02-01
 featured: false
 description: "I start a new position as a teaching assistant at University of Miami's coding bootcamp."